AndrasTremmel/YourDestiny/README.md

 # YourDestiny
-Developing a surival and exploration game in Java using the libGDX graphical library
+Developing a survival and exploration game in Java using the libGDX graphical library